Eno River Watershed

 Water Pollution Investigations

 Stormwater Services staff investigates water pollution reported by other city employees and Durham residents.
-In the 2020 reporting year, staff found pollution sources in 10 investigations.
-They included:
+The top sources of pollution identified within the city in 2022 were: